apache/airflow-client-python/dev/README_RELEASE_CLIENT.md

 cat <<EOF
 Hey fellow Airflowers,

-I have cut the first release candidate for the Airflow Python Client ${VERSION}.
+I have cut the release candidate for the Airflow Python Client ${VERSION}.
 The client consists of APIs corresponding to REST APIs available in *Apache Airflow ${AIRFLOW_VERSION}*.
 This email is calling for a vote on the release, which will last for 72 hours.
 Consider this my (binding) +1.